Relocation project conception and evaluation

 Project launch and execution

 Then, in this third step of the project we build the physical project deliverables and present them to our customer for sign-off.
-This is usually the longest stage, we keep track of status reports and meetings, development updates, and performance reports.
+This is usually the longest stage, we keep track of status reports and meetings, development updates, and also performance reports.

 Project monitoring and controlling